Jan Palthe (1717–1769)

-Jan Palthe (14 February 1717 in Deventer – 24 June 1769 in Leyden) was an 18th-century portraitist of the Northern Netherlands.
+Jan Palthe (14 February 1717 – 24 June 1769) was an 18th-century portraitist from the Dutch Republic.

 Biography

 He was the son of Gerhard Jan Palthe who taught him to paint.
-In 1742 he became a member of the Leidse tekenacademie, part of the Leiden Guild of St. Luke.
+In 1742, he became a member of the Leidse tekenacademie, part of the Leiden Guild of St. Luke.
 He is known for portrait paintings and etchings.
 His brother Anthonie, who was also trained as a portrait painter, married Agatha Ketel and began a business in wall paper, a new and popular form of interior decoration.
 When his brother died, his sister-in-law Agatha married the painter Wybrand Hendricks.